 Includes papers, debates, and member profiles from the House of Commons and the House of Lords from the 18th, 19th, and 20th centuries.[Details]

-U.S. History Collection provides access to scholarly journals and magazines useful to both novice historians as well as advanced academic researchers.
-The database offers balanced coverage of events in U.S. history and scholarly work being established in the field.[Details]
+Gale OneFile: U.S. History contains scholarly journals and magazines that can be used by novice historians as well as advanced academic researchers.
+Updated daily, U.S. History offers balanced coverage of events in U.S. history and scholarly work being established in the field.[Details]

 U.S. News & World Report Magazine Archive covers the magazine from the beginning of its three predecessor titles (United States Daily, 1926 -1933; United States News, 1933-1948; World Report, 1946-1948; U.S. News & World Report, 1948-1984).
 The magazine features a broad variety of topics in current events, politics and business, and is well known for its ranked lists of businesses and institutions.
 Coverage spans from 1926-1984.[Details]